NickPirone/dfs_node/README.md

 # dfs_node
-building a prototype distributed file system in node.js
+Building a prototype distributed file system in node.js

 This program is broken up into really three components: